 - Have better on-site confirmation: If you are letting your customers contact you via a web form, make sure something obvious (that stands out on the webpage) pops up that confirms a customer’s message has been sent. (ie, a simple, “Alright!
 Your message has successfully been sent.”)

-- Use non-robotic follow up emails: Use an autoresponder to give customers a confirmation email that their message has been received… but don’t be so freaking robotic!
+- Use non-robotic follow up emails: Use an autoresponder to give customers a confirmation email that their message has been received, but don’t be so robotic.

-Here’s an example of a bad follow-up email (it’s a real email, the company will not be named out of mercy! ):
+Here’s an example of a bad follow-up — a real email, the company will not be named:

 - Your “correspondence” with a customer?
 Are you the Duke of York?
 Tone down the formality and make it feel like a conversation.